 including outlying indigenous grassland sections

-* Click here to download the latest Friends of TTNP Newsletter (March 2013).
-This newsletter contains iseveral pages about the area's early European settlers.
+• Click here to download the latest Friends of TTNP Newsletter (October 2016).

-* The Friends of Terrick Terrick National Park Inc. now has a Facebook page.
-Member will soon be able to add photos and comments to the page.
+• The Friends of Terrick Terrick National Park Inc. now has a Facebook page.
+Members may be able to add photos and comments to the page.
 The Friends group is about to set up a photo blog site.

 • Shooting is not permitted in any part of the national park.
-During the quail shooting season, DPI Game Management Unit (Kerang) has agreed to patrol the grassland sections of the park, especially during the Easter period.
+During the quail shooting season, DELWP Game Management Unit patrols the grassland sections of the park, especially during the Easter period.

-There is a new page with photos of birds found within the park.
+There is now a page with photos of birds found within the park.
 Click here to enter.

 known to locals as Mitiamo Rock, Mt.
-Terrick is a low granitic outcrop
+Terrick Terrick is a low granitic outcrop

 rising above the flat riverine plains at Mitiamo, west of Echuca and north of Bendigo, in